Schnoodle

 • Progressive retinal atrophy refers to a family of eye diseases which gradually result in the deterioration of the retina, causing first night blindness then full blindness.
 There is no cure, but most dogs adapt very easily to the vision loss, provided their environment does not change too much.

-• Cataracts.
-Like in humans, canine cataracts occur when a cloudy membrane forms over the eye, causing vision loss.
-They can be removed surgically.
+• Cataracts occur when a cloudy membrane forms over the eye, causing vision loss.
+They have a variety of causes including genetics, age, trauma and metabolic diseases such as diabetes.
+Cataracts can be removed surgically.

 • Legg-Perthes disease affects the hip joint and has been known to affect small dog breeds.
 It lowers the blood supply to the femur and causes the pelvis to disintegrate.
 Symptoms such as limping and atrophy of the leg muscle occur around the age of 4 – 6 months.
 Surgery can be undertaken to remove the affected area and the resulting scar tissue creates a “false joint” and the dog usually ends up pain-free.